-Students are encouraged to work with their faculty members and College's support systems such as academic advisors, the Center for Student Success, and Dyson Wellness Center staff to proactively devise a plan for how to best address anticipated need for leave, minimize the academic impact of their absence, and work toward a smooth re-entry to the student's academic program.
+Students are encouraged to work with their faculty members and College's support systems such as success coaches, Student Success, and Dyson Wellness Center staff to proactively devise a plan for how to best address anticipated need for leave, minimize the academic impact of their absence, and work toward a smooth re-entry to the student's academic program.
 The Assistant Vice President of Equity, Diversity, and Inclusion will assist with plan development and implementation, as needed.